 The Patient Advice and Liaison Service (PALS) – Here to help

 The Trust aims to put patients at the heart of everything we do and provide the highest standards of care.
 We want to hear what you think to help us improve the services we provide.
 We are keen to hear when things have not gone well so we can learn from your experience.
 It is also good to hear when things have gone well so that we can build on good practice.

-PALS is a confidential service which supports patients, relatives, carers or members of the public to get advice and information about our services and in navigating the NHS.
-Download our PALS leaflet here
+PALS is a confidential service that supports patients, relatives, carers or members of the public to get advice and information about our services and in navigating the NHS.
+Download our PALS leaflet for more information.

 PALS can help when you have concerns about the treatment and care we provide, when you need advice or don't know where to turn.